 (a) MCL is based on Gross Alpha minus Uranium. (b) See the Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) section under Laboratory Analyses.
+This table includes data only on constituents that were detected.

-ND = Not Detected

-CaCO3 = Calcium Carbonate
+ND = Not Detected CaCO3 = Calcium Carbonate

 Laboratory Analyses

 Through the years, we have taken thousands of water samples to determine the presence of any radioactive, biological, inorganic, volatile organic, or synthetic organic contaminants in your drinking water.
 The table we provide shows only detected contaminants in the water.